A friend in need is a friend indeed, that is true in the human world and also true in the world of red pandas.

 However, they do have a strong faith in friendship apparently.
 Which is admirable.

 What Do Red Pandas Eat

-Apart from bamboos that comprise two thirds of their daily intake, their other favorite food include fruits, flowers, mushrooms, roots, acorns, lichen and tender grasses.
+Apart from bamboos that comprise two-thirds of their daily intake, their other favourite food includes fruits, flowers, mushrooms, roots, acorns, lichen and tender grasses.
 But that doesn’t mean they are strict vegetarians; when it is convenient, they would happily feast on small mammals and birds.
-And they have no objection to eat fish and insects, if they can easily get them.
+And they have no objection to eating fish and insects if they can easily get them.

 Why Are Red Pandas Endangered